 James McCormick is a founder of Synchronoss, has been a member of our board of directors since the company's inception and served as our Treasurer from September 2000 until December 2001.
 Mr. McCormick is founder and Chief Executive Officer of Vertek Corporation.
 Prior to founding Vertek in 1988, Mr. McCormick was a member of the Technical Staff at AT&T Bell Laboratories.
 Mr. McCormick was also a founding member and director of Formity Systems, a provider of telecommunications asset management software.
-Mr. McCormick received a bachelor of science in computer science from the University of Vermont and a master of science degree in computer science from the University of California - Berkeley.
+Mr. McCormick received a bachelor of science in computer science from the University of California - Berkeley.